Associate Professor, PhD, MPH (Emory University)

 (2012) Introduction: Migration, Illegality, and Health: Mapping Embodied Vulnerability and Debating Health-Related Deservingness.
 Social Science & Medicine.
 74(6): 805-811.

 (2011) Do Illegal Migrants have a Right to Health?
 Engaging Ethical Theory as Social Practice at a Tel Aviv Open Clinic.
 Medical Anthropology Quarterly 25(3): 303-330.

 (2011) Willen, Sarah S., Jessica Mulligan, & Heide Castañeda.
 Take a Stand Commentary: How Can Medical Anthropologists Contribute to Contemporary Conversations on Illegal Immigration and Health?
 Medical Anthropology Quarterly 25(3): 331-356.

 Awards and Honors (select)

-Undergraduate: Medical anthropology, immigration & health, the Middle East, anthropology of Jews & Jewishness
+Undergraduate: Medical anthropology, immigration and health, the Middle East, anthropology of Jews and Jewishness

-Graduate: Embodiment & experience, anthropology & the clinical encounter, health & human rights, dignity & health, interdisciplinary perspectives on flourishing & well-being, anthropology & the writer’s craft
+Graduate: Embodiment and experience, anthropology and the clinical encounter, health and human rights, dignity and health, flourishing and well-being in interdisciplinary perspective, anthropology and the writer’s craft

 - “UConn Anthropologist Sarah Willen Awarded Robert Wood Johnson Foundation Grant to Investigate Americans’ Perspectives on Health Equity.”
 9/12/17.